Smile (The Beach Boys album): First signs of issues and resistance (November–December 1966)

 Love, in a 1993 interview, stated that he had been deeply concerned about Wilson's treatment of "himself", "others", and "the reputation of the band", as well as the potential destruction of their "livelihoods".
 In 2015, he explained that while he had no issue with "crazy stupid sounds" or Wilson's strange requests, he wanted to produce "a commercially successful pop record", leading him to question the lyrics.
 (Note: Love later compared Parks' lyrics to the poetry of Lewis Caroll, "clever and subtle" but "inscrutable" for rock music, which conflicted with his own prioritization of broadly accessible songwriting aimed at mass audiences.)
 He had openly critiqued Wilson's work in the past, yet during the Smile sessions, "he was acting so strange, I couldn't have any conversation with him."
 The oft-attributed remark "don't fuck with the formula" was denied by Love, who later maintained that the Beach Boys "have no formula."
 (Note: The remark originates from a 1971 Rolling Stone magazine article, "The Beach Boys: A California Saga", written by Nolan.
 The relevant text stated, "Mike Love was the tough one for David. [...]
 David really holds Mike Love responsible for the collapse.
 Mike wanted the bread, 'and don't fuck with the formula.'"
 Over the ensuing decades, the quote has been repeated in myriad books, articles, websites, and blogs.
 In Leaf's 1978 biography, Anderle is quoted saying that the line had been "taken slightly out of context", and clarified that Love had actually agreed with Anderle on "a business level. [...]
 Artistically, it was another matter."
 In a 1998 deposition related to the memoir Wouldn't It Be Nice: My Own Story, Wilson testified that Love had never spoken the line to him.)
-According to Carl Wilson, Love's main objection was that the lyrics were overly abstract; however, Parks argued that his issue was with the music.
-(Note: Jardine, who praised Parks' lyrics and admitted to initially harboring discontent for the band's changing musical direction, contended that Love was "a formula hound" in that he typically dismissed songs that lacked clear, distinct hooks.)
+According to Carl Wilson, Love's main objection was that the lyrics were overly abstract; however, Parks countered that his issue was with the music.
+(Note: Jardine, who praised Parks' lyrics and reported an initial struggle to accommodate the band's changing musical direction, contended that Love was "a formula hound" in that he typically dismissed songs that lacked clear, distinct hooks.
+In a 1968 interview, Anderle intimated that Wilson's bandmates feared that straying too far from their established sound would erode "what the Beach Boys are", preferring to maintain "a simple dumb thing" and "stay pretty much within the form of what [they] had created [...] whatever that is, California rock or whatever."
+Taylor stated in 1975 that the group's collective "stubbornness" was a "key factor" in the project's collapse through their "determination to [...] get back to the old accepted, dumb formulas".)